 std::set<ParticipantConfig::Transport> transports = config.getTransports() // modify transports config.setTransports(transports);

-#1 Updated by J. Wienke almost 8 years ago
+#1 Updated by J. Wienke about 8 years ago

 I don't think this is easily possible, because internally we manage a map from name to transport class for checking duplicated transports.
 Exposing this map sounds dangerous to me and too complicated for the user.

 However, the whole assumption that a single transport must appear only a single time might be wrong already.
 It could be perfectly valid to have two distinct socket transports running on different ports.
 I don't know how we should proceed here.